 Phase 1 and Phase 2 Environmental Site Assessments, if necessary

-Right-of-Way Agent - acquisition

 Project Management

 SCOPE OF ASSIGNMENT

 The services requested above would be on-call and ready to respond quickly when a property is identified.
-The Project Manager would work with the District’s Hydrogeology Department to identify the properties to be acquired.
-The Right of Way Agent would initiate contact with the property owner or their agent, negotiate a lease, easement, or purchase of property, obtain title reports and appraisal of property rights to be acquired, review the appraisal, coordinate the acquisition services and be responsible to oversee those acquisition services to completion in a timely and professional manner.
+The Project Manager would work with District Staff to identify the properties to be acquired.
+The Right of Way Agent would initiate contact with the property owner or their agent, negotiate a lease, easement, agreement or purchase of property, obtain title reports and appraisal of property rights to be acquired, review the appraisal, coordinate the acquisition services and be responsible to oversee those acquisition services to completion in a timely and professional manner.
 The services requested are explained in more detail below:

+RIGHT-OF-WAY AGENT

+The Right-of-Way Agent shall be available to identify properties and property owners, contact property owners, research title, initiate an appraisal report, prepare documents, site acquisition, and negotiations.

 TITLE REPORT

 A Preliminary Title Report (Report) is to be provided for each parcel to be acquired.
 Each Report shall identify all easements, liens, and encumbrances, and have a copy of all deeds and documents identified in the report.
 A map showing the location of the property is to be completed and attached to the Report.
-The District shall specify the required reports.
+District Staff shall specify the required reports.

 PHASE ONE AND TWO ENVIRONMENTAL SITE ASSESSMENTS